Dealing with AngerChanneled By DAVID GREGG

-Breaking things down, the ordinal chief features of self-deprecation, self-destruction, and martyrdom, express anger inward, in ways that mostly do damage to the self.
+Breaking things down, the ordinal chief features of self-deprecation, self-destruction, and martyrdom, express anger inward, in ways that most do damage to the self.
 The cardinal chief features of arrogance, greed, and impatience, on the other hand, express anger outward, in ways that often impact others.

 Provided is a brief summary of how anger and the chief features may interact.

 Self-Deprecation: The combination of anger and self-deprecation often leads to a downward spiral in confidence, enthusiasm, and self-esteem.
-This inward directed anger crushes the spirit, attacking the self and its ability to experience the pride of individual accomplishment, or to even tackle daily obligations with much vigor.
+This inward-directed anger crushes the spirit, attacking the self and its ability to experience the pride of individual accomplishment, or to even tackle daily obligations with much vigor.
 Depression is the result.

 Learning not to compare yourself with others is the first chink in the armor of this chief feature.
 You are perfectly adequate the way you are.